- ISO range from 100-25600

 That's because you can get low-angle and high-angle photos for a unique look with the vari-angle screen.

 What's more, since it has touchscreen capabilities, you can maneuver through the camera's menus, review your images, and even focus the camera simply by touching the screen.
+Image quality is very good with this camera.

 The camera's buttons and dials are also laid out in an intuitive manner, so learning where things are and how to use them is a breeze.